CIPS CONNECTIONSINTERVIEWS by STEPHEN IBARAKI, I.S.P.

 Q: If you were doing this interview, what three questions would you ask of someone in your position and what would be your answers?

-3) What are ObjectSpaces in 10 words or less?
-An overly complex way to hook business objects to data tables.
+Q3: What are ObjectSpaces in 10 words or less?

 Q: It was a pleasure interviewing you.
 Thank you for sharing your wealth of knowledge with our audience.